klincke/MicroWineBar/README.md

 prerequisites:	Python >=3.6

-recommended is anaconda:
-    download [anaconda](https://www.anaconda.com/distribution/#download-section) and install as described there
-or miniconda:
-	download [miniconda](https://docs.conda.io/en/latest/miniconda.html) and install as described there
-but one can also use another Python installation
+Recommended is [anaconda](https://www.anaconda.com/distribution/#download-section) (download and install as described there) or [miniconda](https://docs.conda.io/en/latest/miniconda.html) (download and install as described there) but one can also use another Python installation.

 ##### Python virtual environment
 It is also recommended to set up a Python environment.
 I experienced problems with matplotlib version 3.1.x.
 If you are using anaconda, virtualenv is already installed, otherwise you need to run `pip install virtualenv` to install it.
 To set up a Python environment open a terminal and type `virtualenv NAMEOFYOURTESTENV` and change NAMEOFYOURTESTENV to your preferred name of the environment.
 To activate your python environment type `source NAMEOFYOURTESTENV/bin/activate`.
-Inside you environment you can install and run MicroWineBar.
+Inside your environment you can install and run MicroWineBar.
 Afterwards deactivate the environment by typing `deactivate`.

 #### Install MicroWineBar
-Note: Remember to activate you Python environment if you use one.
+> Note: Remember to activate your Python environment if you use one.

 Open a terminal and simply type
 	`pip install microwinebar`